aws-samples/amazon-security-lake-ocsf-validation/README.md

 We welcome contributions to this repo in the form of fixes to existing examples or addition of new examples.
 For more information on contributing, please see the [CONTRIBUTING](https://github.com/aws-samples/amazon-security-lake/blob/main/CONTRIBUTING.md) guide.

-### Validation Tool <a name="Validation"></a>

-The following is a simple program which can be used to ensure that user provided parquet data properly maps to the various schema definitions specified within the Open Cyber Security Framework (OCSF) - https://schema.ocsf.io/.

-This tool was build to provide supplementry validation for Amazon Security Lake which requires data to be in the format specified by OCSF Schema 1.0.0-rc.2.

-### AWS OCSF Samples <a name="samples"></a>

-In addition to the tool itself, several common  examples of AWS OCSF samples have been added to this repository under AWSLogs_OCSF_1.0.0-rc2_samples.
-These are pre-mapped OCSF compliant Amazon Security Lake supported log sources to provide as examples to users interested in mapping to OCSF.

 ### Official Resources
 - [Amazon Security Lake Overview](https://aws.amazon.com/security-lake/)